Krishika510/myDataStructures/README.md

 # myDataStructures
 This is a repository where I would code famous data structures in Python.
-I am duck.